jun1st/turbolinks/README.md

 - `turbolinks:render` fires after rendering the page.
 Fires twice when advancing to a cached location: once after rendering the cached version and again after rendering the fresh version.
 - `turbolinks:load` fires after the page is fully loaded.

-## Page Caching

-Turbolinks caches the 10 most-recently-visited pages in memory for instant display on the next visit.
-The current page is saved to the cache just prior to it being replaced, ensuring that changes made to the DOM after the initial load will be reflected.

-Observe the `turbolinks:before-cache` event if you need to make changes or clean up any state before the page is saved.

-You can clear the page cache at any time by calling `Turbolinks.clearCache()`.

 ## Displaying Progress

 Because Turbolinks navigation proceeds without a full load, the browser's native progress indicator won't be activated.
 Turbolinks ships with a JavaScript and CSS-based progress bar to compensate.